-All over Uzbekistan you’ll find several options for shashlik including cubes of beef or lamb, chicken legs, “meat rolls” which is a pinwheel of lean and fatty beef, or ground beef (or lamb).
+All over Uzbekistan, you’ll find several options for shashlik, including cubes of beef or lamb, chicken legs, “meat rolls” which is a pinwheel of lean and fatty beef, and ground beef (or lamb).

 Given that most Uzbeks are Muslim, it’s unlikely that you’ll encounter any pork while you’re in the country.
 But if you’re lucky you might be offered some shashlik made with horse meat.
-Also, if you’re feeling overloaded on meat during your time in Uzbekistan you can often order grilled skewers of potatoes, mushrooms, tomatoes, and peppers.
+Also, if you’re feeling overloaded with meat during your time in Uzbekistan, you can often order grilled skewers of potatoes, mushrooms, tomatoes, and peppers.